The definitive guide to Amazon S3

 Wrong uses of Amazon S3

 Like many other AWS Services, S3 is eventually consistent.
-It means that in some occasions it may respond with data that is not what you expected.
+It means that in some occasions it may respond with data that is not what you expected for a short period of time.
 In particular:

-- For new objects, read-after-write consistency is provided.
+- For new objects, read-after-write consistency is guaranteed.
 It means that if you create a new object and then try to download it immediately after, you will success 100% of the times.

 - When you replace or delete an existing object, you may get stale copies for a few seconds.
 A delete object may look still present for example.